vivliostyle/vivliostyle.org/_posts/2018-11-12-interview-by-fiduswriter.md

 ---
-title: On Vivliostyle and webbased publishing —Interview by Fidus Writer
+title: On Vivliostyle and webbased publishing — Interview by Fidus Writer
 author: murakami
 ---